luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample1/README.md

 # How to integrate Microsoft Semantic Kernel (ChatGPT and Ollama) in a Blazor Web Application

-## 1. Get an OpenAI Key for ChatGPT
+## 1. Generate an OpenAI Key for ChatGPT

 https://platform.openai.com/api-keys